Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Abstract

 \section{Abstract}

-Formal verification using proof assistants, such as Coq, is an effective way of improving software quality, but it is expensive.
-Writing proofs manually requires both significant effort and expertise.
-Recent research has used machine learning to automatically synthesize proofs, reducing verification effort, but these tools are able to prove only a fraction of the desired software properties.
-We introduce \tool, a new proof-synthesis approach that improves on the state of the art by taking advantage of partial progress in proof synthesis attempts.
-Unlike prior tools, \tool can produce multiple unsuccessful proofs using a large language model (LLM), identify the working portions of those proofs, and combine them into a single, successful proof, taking advantage of internal partial progress.
-We evaluate \tool on two benchmarks of open-source Coq projects, controlling for training data leakage in LLM datasets.
-Fully automatically, \tool can prove 48\% of the theorems, while Proverbot9001, the previous state-of-the-art, learning-based, proof-synthesis tool, can prove 17\%. \tool establishes a new state of the art for fully automated proof synthesis tools for Coq.
-We also evaluate \tool in a setting where it is given external partial proof progress from oracles, serving as proxies for a human proof engineer or another tool.
-When the theorem is broken down into a set of subgoals and \tool is given a set of relevant lemmas already proven in the project, it can prove up to 58\% of the theorems.
-We qualitatively study the theorems \tool is and is not able to prove to outline potential future research directions to further improve proof synthesis, including developing interactive, semi-automated tools.
-Our research shows that tools can make better use of partial progress made during proof synthesis to more effectively automate formal verification.
+Formal verification using proof assistants, such as Coq, is an effective way of improving software quality, but requires significant effort and expertise.
+Machine learning can automatically synthesize proofs, but such tools are able to prove only a fraction of desired software properties.
+We introduce \tool, a divide-and-conquer approach for proof synthesis. \tool uses a large language model (LLM) to generate potential proofs, uses those proofs to break the problem into simpler parts, automatically identifies which of those parts were successfully proven, and iterates on the remaining parts to build a correct proof that is guaranteed to be sound, despite the reliance on unsound LLMs.
+We evaluate \tool on four benchmarks of open-source Coq projects, controlling for training data leakage.
+Fully automatically, \tool outperforms state-of-the-art non-LLM tools, and proves many theorems that other LLM-based tools cannot, and on many benchmarks, outperforms them.
+Each \tool run costs only \$1.25 and takes 14.7 minutes, on average. \tool can also be used with external input, from a user or another tool, providing a proof structure or relevant lemmas.
+Evaluated with such an oracle, \tool proves up to 58\% of theorems.
+Overall, our research shows that tools can make use of partial progress and external input to more effectively automate formal verification.